Issues regarding children with Dyslexia

 Children who suffer from dyslexia struggle with learning to read and spell, affecting their confidence in some learning areas because of their inability, often comparing with others their own age.
 It can be made worse for them by people who do not understand the condition and believe these children are lazy, unwilling to learn or plain stupid which of course is not correct.

-A great deal of research has been done over the years and help is available for those who wish to take advantage of this.
+A great deal of research has been done over the years and help is available for those who wish to take advantage of what is on offer.
 Dyslexic children need special attention and care with a structured program used daily.
-If your child suffers from a mild form of dyslexia the condition will improve rapidly using proper teaching methods.Author Four main methods learning to read.
-Copyright © 2000, Griggs I. M.,
+If your child suffers from a mild form of dyslexia their condition will improve rapidly using proper teaching methods helping them excel.

-Because dyslexia is a topic that needs to be looked at in great length it is not covered here, however if you need help you could try typing in 'dyslexia' in a major search engine and web sites specializing on this topic will be displayed.
+Because dyslexia is a topic that needs to be looked at in great length it is not covered here, however if you need help you could try typing in 'dyslexia' in a major search engine or take a look at the web sites specializing on this topic provided below.

 http://www.dyslexia-inst.org.uk/ The Dyslexia Institute (DI) is an educational charity, founded in 1972, for the assessment and teaching of people with dyslexia and for the training of teachers.
 It has grown to become the only national dyslexia teaching organization in the world.
 The DI puts a high priority on research into ways of improving the effectiveness of its teaching, and on the development of teaching materials.
 The DI Guild is the DI's professional body with open membership.
 It welcomes individuals with an interest in dyslexia.
 The Dyslexia Institute, 133 Gresham Road, Staines, MIDDX, TW18 2AJ, UK, Phone 01784 463851, Fax 01784 460747